Lextuga007/Philosopher-Analyst-Netlify/content/about/header/index.md

 <!-- this is a subheadline -->
 I work as a Senior Information Analyst at Nottinghamshire Healthcare NHS Foundation Trust working with both R and SQL.

-I'm a Fellow of the [NHS-R Community](https://nhsrcommunity.com/) and I am the Non-Exec Director at [AphA (Assoc Professional Healthcare Analysts)](https://www.aphanalysts.org/).
-NHS colleagues can use [Hexitime](https://hexitime.com/) time bank to exchange time and skills
+I'm a Fellow of the [NHS-R Community](https://nhsrcommunity.com/) and I am the Non-Exec Director at [AphA (Association of Professional Healthcare Analysts)](https://www.aphanalysts.org/).
+NHS colleagues can use [Hexitime](https://hexitime.com/) time bank to exchange time and skills.

-I have a particular interest in Ethics having studied Philosophy and some of my thoughts on this, along with technical blogs, can be found on my distill blog [site](https://lextuga007.github.io/PhilosopherAnalyst/)
+I have a particular interest in Ethics having studied Philosophy and some of my thoughts on this, along with technical blogs, can be found on my {distill} blog [site](https://lextuga007.github.io/PhilosopherAnalyst/).

 ----